uldyssian2008/websiteMe/content/publication/drop-swap-and-generate-a-self-supervisedapproach-for-generating-neural-activity/index.md

 ---
-title: "Drop, Swap, and Generate: A Self-SupervisedApproach for Generating Neural Activity"
+title: "Drop, Swap, and Generate: A Self-Supervised Approach for Generating Neural Activity"
 publication_types:
   - "3"